hozhai/junta-robotica/README.md

 Check out the team behind the project here. (team website todo)

 This website was built using [NextJS](https://nextjs.org) and [Figma](https://figma.com), along with [shadcn\ui](https://ui.shadcn.com), [framer-motion](https://www.framer.com/motion/) and [Aceternity UI](https://ui.aceternity.com/).
+Also credits to [https://bg.ibelick.com/](https://bg.ibelick.com/) for the inspiration from the amazing backgrounds!

 ## TODO
 [] Components